In today’s Q&A Monday, methods for organizing your ideas that make it so much more convenient to act:

 For any thought or idea that isn’t related directly to an action, task, or project I keep on lists by various categories.
 Joan Rivers was known to use index cards to store every joke, as she explained in the documentary “Joan Rivers: A Piece of Work”.
 She would type each on index cards and file them by the subject of the joke.
 If it’s an idea related to landscape paintings, I have a list for that.
 I keep lists of quotes, articles, and all kinds of thoughts.

 Blogging and social media can help!

 Pinterest is a nice tool for storing inspiration.
-Anything inspirinh me on the web gets pinned.
+Anything inspiring me on the web gets pinned.
 I also use it to search for visuals.
-For anything that has an image associated with it gets pinned.
+Anything that has an image associated with it gets pinned.